 Red Rocks Amphitheater: A Colorado Icon

-Colorado is proud to be the home of an abundance of wonders, both natural and manmade, but perhaps the culmination of both of those parts is best seen in Red Rocks Amphitheater, a name that music lovers far and wide hold close to their hearts.
+Colorado is proud to be the home of an abundance of wonders, both natural and man-made, but perhaps the culmination of both of those parts is best seen in Red Rocks Amphitheater, also a National Historic Landmark, and a name that music lovers far and wide hold close to their hearts.

 From Garden of the Angels to a World-Class Venue